jimmyjames/Documentation/capabilities-reference.rst

 **Commands:**

 *setLevel(number, number)*
-    Set the level to the given numbers
+    Set the level to the given numbers.
+    The first number specifies the level (0-100), and any value greater than zero will also turn the switch on.
+    The second number specifies the rate of dimming.

 .. note::

-    The capability is defined to accept two parameters, the level and the rate of dimming.
-    The vast majority of Devices and Device Handlers will *not* support the rate parameter, however, so you'll typically only see this command in the form of ``setLevel(number)``.
+    The vast majority of Devices and Device Handlers will *not* support the rate parameter, so you'll typically only see this command in the form of ``setLevel(number)``.

 **SmartApp Example:**